Santiago Boys Home

 Our boys will be actively engaged in life skills and vocational training on site.
 They will work in the construction of future stages of the home.
 They will also work in agriculture, both in self-sufficient vegetable and fruit gardens for the home, and in coffee production and marketing.

-– Construction of Palapa Welcome Hut
+– Construction of Palapa Welcome Hut – COMPLETE

-– Construction of 2 docks
+– Construction of a dock – COMPLETE

 – Begin construction on Phase 1 building